 - washed more than 20 times a shift.
 Guidelines on wet work are available at www.safeworkaustralia.gov.au

 - Constantly wearing occlusive gloves, which cause heat and sweating

 Causes of allergies include:

-- ingredients used in manufacture of rubber gloves (accelerators)
+- ingredients used in the manufacture of rubber gloves (rubber accelerators)

 - preservatives, fragrances and other ingredients in hand cleansers and moisturisers.